Please see our new, most updated, free MBE Guide here!

 Criminal Law and Procedure on the MBE: Key Topics to Know

 Here, we cover Criminal Law and Procedure on the MBE!
-Out of the 175 scored multiple choice questions, you can expect to see 25 Criminal Law and Procedure questions.
+Out of the 175 scored multiple-choice questions, you can expect to see 25 Criminal Law and Procedure questions.
 The NCBE breaks down the subject into five categories of topics, some emphasized more than others.
-Overall, you can expect to see about half to the questions test Criminal Law while half will test Criminal Procedure.
+Overall, you can expect to see about half of the questions test Criminal Law while half will test Criminal Procedure.

 Criminal Law and Procedure on the MBE: Breakdown by Topic

 The NCBE breaks down Criminal Law and Procedure into five categories: general principles of criminal law, homicide, other crimes, inchoate crimes and parties, and constitutional protections of accused persons.
 You can see that the first category (constitutional protections of accused persons, or Criminal Procedure) makes up half of the questions.
 The other half of the MBE questions will be composed of Criminal Law questions.
 Homicide also is a particularly important topic as there are 3–4 questions on homicide and it appears on many essay exams, including the Multistate Essay Exam and state bar exams such as the California Bar Exam.